Yellow Mountains Autumn Workshop

 Photography Skill Level: Intermediate and above.
 Beginners and non-photographers welcome, however, as with the more experienced, I will not be able to provide photography instruction, because I will be fully busy with aspects of the journey.
 Regardless of your level, please come with good knowledge of and capability with your equipment.
 I am more than happy to share my own approach at each significant stop, and discuss techniques/concepts via the camera screen at the end of the day as we gathering for a drink/meal.

-Fitness Level: You need to be able to walk over 20,000 steps on paved stone steps in Yellow Mountain.
-Porters is available at extra costs.
+Fitness Level: You need to be able to walk over 20,000 steps on paved stone per day.
+Additionally, using the slip-on crampons for icy conditions requires more effort in walking.

 Booking Process